 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Cacit® 500 mg Effervescent Tablets; Warner Chilcott UK Ltd, electronic Medicines Compendium.
-Dated December 2014.
+Manufacturer's PIL, Cacit® 500 mg Effervescent Tablets; Warner Chilcott UK Ltd (a subsidiary of Actavis PLC), electronic Medicines Compendium.
+Dated July 2019.